-If the cyst is sent off for testing, the results should come back in a few weeks and your consultant will discuss with you whether you need any further treatment.
+If the cyst is sent off for testing, the results should return in a few weeks, and your consultant will discuss whether you need further treatment.

 This would trigger early menopause and mean that you're no longer able to get pregnant.

 Contact your doctor if you notice the following symptoms during your recovery:

 - Heavy bleeding

 - Severe pain or swelling in your abdomen